patsprice/https-github.com-bretfisher-container.training/slides/swarm/stacks.md

 ## Specifics of stack deployment

-Our registry is not *exactly* identical to the one deployed with `docker service create`!
+Our dockercoins is not *exactly* identical to the ones deployed with `docker service create`!

 - Each stack gets its own overlay network